What does wisdom look like?

 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
 Peacemakers who sow in peace reap a harvest of righteousness.”

 - Paul also recognizes that there is a wisdom that is worldly, natural, and even demonic.
-In 1 Corinthians 1, the apostle Paul wrote of teachers and philosophers as the “wisdom of this world” (vv.20-21).
+In 1 Corinthians 1:20-21, the apostle Paul wrote of teachers and philosophers as the “wisdom of this world”.

 We generally operate on our human wisdom, namely what we think we know.
 However, human wisdom is shaped out of the latest experiences, knowledge, trend, fashion, the era we are living in, popular opinion, popularity etc.